jmdodd/shadow-screen-options/readme.txt

 == Installation ==

-1. Upload the `shadow-screen-options` folder and its contents your `/wp-content/plugins/` directory.
+1. Upload the `shadow-screen-options` folder and its contents to your `/wp-content/plugins/` directory.
 1. Activate the "Shadow Screen Options" plugin in your WordPress Plugins administration interface as needed for individual blogs, or Network Activate.

 == Changelog ==

+= 0.4.1 =
+* Update readme.txt.

 = 0.4 =
 * Add comments to code.